 To read the poetry of Séamus Heaney is to stand in a bogland of Ireland gazing at the people and the countryside.
 There are many facets of his poetry, but what I want to talk about today is the image he presents of the country itself through the words of his poetry.

-Heaney (b.
-1939) won the 1995 Nobel Prize for Literature.
+Heaney (1939-2013) won the 1995 Nobel Prize for Literature.
 Since 1966, he has published 13 collections of poetry.
 Although I’ve never been to Ireland, his words evoke in me powerful images of a land of fathomless layers.
 Indeed, the fact that the island ‘s center is a deep bogland is one of the central images of his poetry.

 We have no prairies To slice a big sun at evening–